fmontei/CS2340Servlet/README.md

 This project works with Tomcat.

-To deploy and run this project,
+To deploy and run this project,<br />
   1) Clone this project to a folder.<br />
   2a) Assuming you have apache ant installed, go to that folder and type <em>ant deploy</em>.<br />
   2b) Otherwise manually move all files into the Tomcat webapps directory, and place the<br />